If you are new to Buenos Aires but also a little bit confused about how to get around in the public transportation, look no further!

 Read more specifics and tips about the subway in Buenos Aires here (link to come).

-The buses in Buenos Aires
+The public buses in Buenos Aires

 The busses can be a little bit more challenging to use than the subte.
 However, they reach almost anywhere in the city.
 In Buenos Aires, the slang for ‘bus’ is collectivo or bondi, so these two are good words to know before visiting Buenos Aires!

 Some times, it can be a bit difficult to figure out where the bus stop is.
 A good rule of thumb is to look for a line of people waiting by the side of the road.
-Since the porteños has the habit of waiting for the bus in line, it is a good way to spot a bus stop when it is not probably marked.
+Since the porteños have the habit of waiting for the bus in line, it is a good way to spot a bus stop when it is not probably marked.

 If you are doubt whether you have found the right bus stop for your journey, don’t be afraid to ask the people which bus they are waiting for.